Have you ever noticed black specks in your Nespresso coffee?

 I’ve written articles about cleaning and descaling your Nespresso machine to keep it in its best shape possible.

-Descaling can be done every few months, and if you use your Nespresso machine often (more than 6 cups of coffee per day), then I recommend every 2 months.
+Descaling can be done every few months, but if you use your Nespresso machine frequently (more than 6 cups of coffee per day), I recommend doing it every 2 months.

 Nespresso descaling solution packet.